 Bring your “talent stack” to the Lord

 Cartoonist Scott Adams (of Dilbert fame) coined the idea of the “talent stack”.
-Adams says he is not especially a business expert, a great artist, or highly trained writer.
+Adams offered that he was not especially a business expert, a great artist, or highly trained writer.
 Adams said, “When you add in my ordinary business skills, my strong work ethic, my risk tolerance, and my reasonably good sense of humor, I’m fairly unique.
 And in this case that uniqueness has commercial value.”

 Some people excel at one skill.
 Composer G. F. Handel is probably a good example of that.
 (See the “Hallelujah Chorus” post.)
 But others excel by combining a “stack of skills” in a unique way.
 That was Scott Adam’s recipe for success.
 I’m thinking the same might be said of our song writer, Paul Rader — many life skills brought together to serve the Lord in a unique way.

 Let’s combine the “talent stack” and the idea to “bloom where you are planted”.
-Every person can serve the Lord’s work right where they are and with the skills and experiences they have.
+Every person can serve the Lord’s work right where they are and with the skills and experiences they already have.
 YES, learn more.
-YES, move if and when the Lord leads.
-But let’s believe the Bible [Colossians 2] when it says:
+YES, move as the Lord leads.
+Through it all, let’s confess “we can do now” and believe the Bible [Colossians 2] when it says:

 …ye are complete in him [Christ], which is the head of all principality and power